-The lesson out of these rulings is that attorneys and banks should be aware of this issue and take the appropriate steps before and during the performance of an internal investigation to isolate the information covered by attorney-client privilege from the rest of their (fact-finding) work.
+Since then, the scope of these decisions has been the subject of intense debate among scholars and has not settled yet.
+However, the lesson from these rulings is that attorneys and banks should be aware of this issue and take the appropriate steps before and during the performance of an internal investigation to isolate the information covered by attorney-client privilege from the rest of their (fact-finding) work.